 Consider the audience.
-Many do not have English as a first language:
+Many do not speak English as a first language:

 - Engage with the audience.
-Ask a question to get a response, or note something familiar in the audience such as acknowledging a delegation from a country you visited.
+Ask a question to get a response, or note something familiar in the audience such as acknowledging a delegation from a country/region you visited;

-- Audiences remember what they did and how they can apply it.
+- Audiences remember activities they experience and how they can apply ideas;

 - It is more helpful to share experiences, lessons learned, and best practices rather than share lots of statistics.